SINGAPORE - A new national supercomputer to speed up healthcare research using large and complex sets of patient data is slated to launch this year.

 Such precise targeting reduces the side effects of the cancer therapy, unlike conventional cancer treatments that are less precise and may harm non-cancerous cells.

-The National Cancer Centre is working on this AI project to develop treatments that can prevent relapses in liver cancer.
+SingHealth's National Cancer Centre Singapore is working on this AI project to develop treatments that can prevent relapses in liver cancer.

 But in the future, the technology could be used to develop vaccines against diseases such as influenza and those caused by coronaviruses like Covid-19, making it an important tool in preparing for future pandemic threats.

-Speaking at the event on Tuesday, Senior Minister of State for Communications and Information Janil Puthucheary said that Singapore's supercomputing infrastructure has helped to support the country's Covid-19 research efforts.
+Speaking at the Supercomputing Asia event on Tuesday, Senior Minister of State Communications and Information Janil Puthucheary said that Singapore's supercomputing infrastructure has helped to support the country's Covid-19 research efforts.

-For example, researchers here developed a simulation that more accurately modelled the spread of droplets when a person with Covid-19 coughs in Singapore's tropical environment.
+For example, researchers here developed a simulation which more accurately modelled the spread of droplets when a person with Covid-19 coughs in Singapore's tropical environment.

 The scientists had worked with NSCC to feed past data on the coronavirus into a supercomputer to produce the simulation.

 It helped the authorities plan safe management measures to limit the spread of Covid-19.

 The cost of the SingHealth-NSCC supercomputer was not immediately available.
 But a previous supercomputer called Aspire 2a under NSCC cost $40 million to build.